GoogleContainerTools/skaffold/docs/concepts.md

 #### 3. Deploy
 The deploy step ensures that the most recent artifacts are running in the cluster.
 You can use different tools for deployment, for example `kubectl` or `helm`.
-Each deployment type has paramaters that allow you to define how you want your app to be installed and updated.
+Each deployment type has parameters that allow you to define how you want your app to be installed and updated.

 ### Artifact